johnwargo/johnwargo-static-11ty/src/posts/2016/raspberry-pi-reminder-project.md

 ## Configuring Auto Startup

 There are a few steps you must complete to configure the Raspberry Pi so it executes the the remind app on startup.
-You can read more about this here: [Autostart Python App on Raspberry Pi in a Terminal Window](https://johnwargo.com/index.php/microcontrollers-single-board-computers/autostart-python-app-on-raspberry-pi-in-a-terminal-window.html)Executing the Reminder Code for the First Time.
+You can read more about this here: [Autostart Python App on Raspberry Pi in a Terminal Window](/posts/2016/autostart-python-app-on-raspberry-pi-in-a-terminal-window/) Executing the Reminder Code for the First Time.

 Note: Don't forget to authorize the Google Calendar API to access your Google Calendar by running the manual startup process described in the previous session before enabling autostart.